18dhruvm/Advanced-Computer-Vision/Assignment 3/readme.md

 Prerequisites

 - Install COLMAP from [GitHub](https://github.com/colmap/colmap).
 Use pre-built binaries or build from source for your OS (Windows, Linux, or MacOS).
-- Download the "South Building" dataset, which contains 20 images.
+- Download the a dataset, which contains 20 images.

 Steps